8WAHOME/DeTus-Restaurant/README.md

-# 🍽️ Smart Restaurant Website
+# 🍽️ DeTus Restaurant Website

 ## 📌 Project Purpose
 This is a multipage responsive website built as a **final assignment project** to demonstrate: